-Mid-August Means Crayfish and Moon Illusions Posted by Chelsea B on Aug 21, 2020 in Culture, Current Events, food, Holidays, Living in Sweden, Swedish Language, The Swedish blog team, Vocabulary
+Mid-August Means Crayfish and Moon Illusions Posted by Chelsea B on Aug 21, 2020 in Culture, Living in Sweden, Swedish Language, Vocabulary

 What do harvest moons and crayfish have in common?
 They can both be seen, and the crayfish eaten, around mid-august.
 When kräftskiva – Crayfish Party is on the docket, Swedes revel in the last bit of summer with outdoor garden fests, lots of decorations, messy crayfish eating, and, japp, drinking ALL the drinks.
 A little bit of kräftskiva googling will deliver a fair share of recipes for the iconic västerbottenpaj, lessons on preparing you dilly kräftor / crayfish, and which drinking songs are obligatory!
 But for this post, I thought I’d focus on something just as important, but maybe less apparent – the kräftskiva décor.